dgaliatsatos2010/GALIATSATOS-PLA-BN/README.md

 ## Frozen core

-The manuscript-facing runtime module is `plabn.py`.
+The manuscript-facing runtime module is plabn.py.

 SHA-256:

-`c8e0a286213a87ecaf5a9ab03e473d76989c92ab5856520c60993a98bfb40751`

-The separately supplied `plabn_frozen_v1.0.0.py` is byte-identical to `plabn.py` and should be added to the repository root as an archival frozen copy.
+c8e0a286213a87ecaf5a9ab03e473d76989c92ab5856520c60993a98bfb40751

+The root-level plabn_frozen_v1.0.0.py is a byte-identical archival copy of plabn.py corresponding to the manuscript-locked PLA-BN v1.0.0 core.

+The installable package contains the same frozen core under src/galiatsatos_plabn/plabn.py.

 ## Repository contents